obonaventure/cnp3/book/transport/transport.rst

 .. tcp offload engine http://www.10gea.org/tcp-ip-offload-engine-toe.htm
 .. stcp used Adler-32 but it now uses CRC :rfc:`3309`

 The second imperfection of the network layer is that it may lose segments.
 As we will see later, the main cause of packet losses in the network layers is the lack of buffers in intermediate routers.
-Since the receiver sends an acknowledgement segment after having received each seegment, the simplest solution to deal with losses is to use a retranmission timer.
+Since the receiver sends an acknowledgement segment after having received each segment, the simplest solution to deal with losses is to use a retransmission timer.
 When the sender sends a segment, it starts a retransmission timer.
 The value of this retransmission timer should be larger than the `round-trip-time`, i.e. the delay between the transmission of a data segment and the reception of the corresponding acknowledgement.
 When the retransmission timer expires, the sender assumes that the data segment has been lost and it retransmits it.
 This is illustrated in the figure below.

 .. figure:: fig/transport-fig-018-c.png
    :align: center